DDoS Protection and Mitigation Service and SLA

 - must use common best practices for DDoS Attack defense including:

-- using updated white and black lists in the Fastly IP Space at the origin datacenter to protect against attack traffic bypassing Fastly's infrastructure.
+- using updated allow and block lists in the Fastly IP Space at the origin data center to protect against attack traffic bypassing Fastly's infrastructure.

 - limiting or eliminating your origin IP addresses from Domain Name System (DNS) records to avoid these addresses being used as attack targets.

 - are responsible for using and configuring services according to the documentation available at https://docs.fastly.com.